 Once fraudsters have the credentials to access the account, they can monetize in main ways, for example making a purchase or stealing the rewards from the account for a purchase.

-Bad actors also slip undetected through checkout with triangulation fraud schemes.
-Fraudsters use the victim’s credit card to purchase a big-ticket item, have it delivered to a third party who has purchased it, not knowing it its fraudulently purchased.
+Bad actors also slip undetected through the checkout with triangulation fraud schemes.
+Fraudsters use the victim’s credit card to purchase a big-ticket item, have it delivered to a third party who has purchased it, not knowing it is fraudulently purchased.

 Another common scheme is stealing customer reward points which fraudsters move to gift cards for their own use.
 Customer rewards are worth multiple billions of dollars in the U.S. alone, and most are unused.
 It’s a market ripe for picking.

 There are two things that fraud and prevention have in common: automation and user behavior.